adibgpt/mic-hackathon/registration.md

 is {{ site.registration_closes_date }}.

 <div class="aside" markdown="1">
-This virtual event will require some commitment prior to and including the Hackathon Event which will take part from {{ site.event_date }}.
+This hybrid event will require some commitment prior to and including the Hackathon Event which will take part from {{ site.event_date }}.

 {% if site.registration_status == "soon" or site.registration_status == "demo" %}